-Apple forecasts revenue above estimates, shares sail to record
+Apple shares sail to record high on healthy iPhone sales

 “The decline from a market standpoint was concentrated in Hong Kong, which is a place that has been really affected by a reduction in tourism because the Hong Kong Dollar is pegged to the U.S. dollar,” Maestri said.

+Apple CEO Tim Cook also directly addressed the company's decision to remove so-called VPN apps from the App Store in China.
+Those apps help Chinese users circumnavigate government internet restrictions.

+"We would obviously rather not remove the apps, but like we do in other countries we follow the law wherever we do business," Cook said.
+"We believe in engaging with governments even when we disagree.
+This particular case, we’re hopeful that over time the restrictions we’re seeing are lessened, because innovation really requires freedom to collaborate and communicate."

 Strong iPad sales of $4.9 billion - almost $1 billion above Wall Street expectations - and a 21.6 percent jump in the company's services business that includes the App Store also helped boost revenue.
+In particular, Apple said that Walmart Stores Inc would buy 19,000 iPads to train as many as 225,000 employees.
+The company also said it increased production of AirPods, its wireless headphones.

+Apple CEO Tim Cook declined to directly address U.S. President Donald Trump's claims that Apple will build three new factories in the U.S., instead citing the company's job creation efforts and a $1 billion U.S. manufacturing fund.

+Cook also hinted that Apple's experiments with self-driving cars may include ambitions that extend beyond cars.
+He said the company is making a "big investment" in autonomous systems.

 Reporting by Anya George Tharakan in Bengaluru and Stephen Nellis in San Francisco; Editing by Sriraj Kalluvila, Bernard Orr